layer6ai-labs/RecSys2018/README.md

 // path to python SVD script included in the repo, default location: script/svd_py.py String pythonScriptPath = "/home/recsys2018/script/svd_py.py";

-//path to cache folder for temp storage
-String cachePath = "/home/recsys2018/cache/";
+//path to cache folder for temp storage, at least 20GB should be available in this folder String cachePath = "/home/recsys2018/cache/";
 ```